iwat/playbox/README.md

 # Credit

-This package contains a modification of `playsound.py`, see the master version here: https://github.com/TaylorSMarks/playsound
+This package contains a modified `playsound.py`, see the master version here: https://github.com/TaylorSMarks/playsound